 - Stuffy sinuses

-- Persistent cough that leads to production of thick mucus or phlegm
+- A persistent cough that leads to production of thick mucus or phlegm

 - Abdominal swelling